figment-networks/kava-worker/README.md

 ## Debug with VSCode

 The `.vscode` directory contains a launch config to debug the worker.
+To start debugging, open the Debug panel (⇧⌘D) and click the green arrow.

 ## Transaction Types